Boeing raises jetliner list prices by 2.9 percent

 SEATTLE Boeing Co (BA.N) raised list prices for its jetliners by 2.9 percent on Wednesday, citing a range of costs that go into making the planes.

-The price of the company's forthcoming 777X, due for delivery by 2020, rose to $400 million in Boeing's new price list, posted on its website on Wednesday.
+The price of the company's forthcoming 777X, due for delivery by 2020, rose to $400 million (256 million pounds) in Boeing's new price list, posted on its website on Wednesday.
 That compared with $379 million for the larger 747-8, which has struggled to attract orders.

 Boeing said the price increases reflect higher wages as well as rising costs for materials, parts and services.
 The 2.9 percent increase from 2014 prices compares with a 3.1 percent increase last year from 2013 and a 1.6 percent increase in 2013.